Starts January 2019

 Where can I get a job and teach The Practice® after the training?

+After becoming licensed in The Practice and attend both the Leadership Training and The Intensive, you will be able to teach classes anywhere.
 The Practice® is a specialized yoga course for women based on a 10-week model.
 It is easily transportable, and you may offer your teaching experience anywhere you like.
 Our dream is for The Practice® to be offered not just in yoga studios, but in corporations, community centers, gyms, co-working spaces, schools, churches, and living rooms.
 Because it is unique, the selling potential is huge and women are yearning for this experience.
 We are here to help support you to find the perfect place to offer your flavor of The Practice®.